tvtsolov/Virtual-Teacher-personal/README.md

 ### :rocket: Installation
+There are two ways to install the package.
+Manual ✋ and using Docker 🐋

+## ✋ Manual installation

 The project generates a database using code-first approach.

 Follow these steps to set up and run the application: